pspete/psPAS/docs/collections/_commands/Deny-PASRequest.md

 ```

 ### -Reason
-The reason why the request is approved
+The reason why the request is rejected

 ```yaml
 Type: String